space for your students

 our own developed Analog Astronauts Programme,

-VRAR, Water Rockets & Field Trips.
+VR, Water Rockets & Field Trips.

 We are focused on delivering our programmes in an environment of cultural safety and respect.
 This means we engage mana whenua and seek opportunities for our work to link strongly with local perspectives.